nopnop2002/esp-idf-mqtt-broker/README.md

 topic/will GOODBYE
 ```

 # Unsubscribe using python and paho
+V2 of the Paho library was released in February 2024.
 ```
 $ python3 -m pip install -U paho-mqtt
 $ python3 unsub_example.py